danielsiegl/CanineCleansingStandard/10_Endorsement.md

 ## **10.2.
 Endorsing Authority**

-The International Board of Canine Cleanliness (IBCC) is a fictional entity established for the purpose of exemplifying governance structures within standards development processes.
+The fictional International Board of Canine Cleanliness (IBCC) is a fictional entity established for the purpose of exemplifying governance structures within standards development processes.
 While the IBCC does not exist as a formal regulatory body, its endorsement within this document is intended to mirror real-world standardization frameworks, thereby providing a practical demonstration of endorsement workflows.

 ## **10.3.
 Scope of Endorsement**